|

 What episode does Mr. Haney have a picture of a cow named “Beverly”.
 I think that episode also has Mr. Haney talking about a “mari-juana” and somehow I think it had to do with some kind of barrel.

-In addition Haney is toting around an abstract painting of a cow by "Pablum Picarasso" in Episode 154 - Oliver's double (first aired 12/01/70).
+In addition Haney is toting around an abstract painting of a cow by

 Can you please give me the entire meal that came out of Dee Dees' dehydrated Mason Dixon Southern fried chicken dinner?